awsdocs/amazon-efs-user-guide/doc_source/accessing-fs.md

    1. Select a Amazon VPC from the **VPC** list\.
 **Warning**
-If the Amazon VPC you want is not listed, verify the region in the global navigation in the Amazon EFS console\.
+If the Amazon VPC you want is not listed, verify the AWS Region in the global navigation in the Amazon EFS console\.

    1. In the **Create Mount Targets** section, select all of the Availability Zones listed\.